Imran Khan, Bushra Bibi seek bail after arrest in new Toshakhana case - ExBulletin

 Imran Khan, Bushra Bibi seek bail after arrest in new Toshakhana case

+PTI founder Imran Khan and his wife Bushra Bibi arrive to appear before a high court in Lahore on May 15, 2023.
+AFPImran and Bushra seek bail after their arrest, citing “interest of justice.”
+The couple filed separate applications through lawyer Salman Safdar.
+The former prime minister and the former first lady are in judicial custody in Adiala Jail.

-ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan and his wife Bushra Bibi on Tuesday submitted separate bail applications to an accountability court seeking their release in the new Toshakhana case.
+ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan and his wife Bushra Bibi have filed separate bail applications after their arrest in the new Toshakhana case involving a jewellery set gifted by the Saudi crown prince.

 Mentioning the state and the National Accountability Bureau (NAB) chairman as parties to the case, the two applications filed through advocate Salman Safdar under Section 9(b) of the NA Ordinance, 1999 and Section 497 of the Code of Criminal Procedure (CrPC) seek the accountability court's request to grant post-arrest bail to the couple in the “interest of justice and fair play”.